Slot categories

 Cluster Pays

-Winning - not by line, but by character group
+Winning - not by lines, but by a group of characters

 Often combined with avalanches and multiplication

-Each win launches a new wave of symbol drops
+Each victory launches a new wave of falling symbols

 Increase engagement, often with increasing multiplier